apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Far-right candidate takes shock lead in Romania presidential election**
+**U.S. believes Israel-Hezbollah ceasefire deal reached: senior official**

-You can read more about it [here](https://www.bbc.com/news/articles/c9dlw5pq967o).
+You can read more about it [here](https://www.axios.com/2024/11/25/israel-lebanon-near-hezbollah-ceasefire-deal).

 ## Requirements
 - Python 3.8